Sunrise Service Liturgy

 Lectio Divina John 20:1-18

-First Reading: Clear your mind and simply let the story wash over you.
+First Reading (Matt): Clear your mind and simply let the story wash over you.

 <Pause for quiet reflection>

-Second Reading: Listen intently to the story and identify something that stands out to you.
+Second Reading (Andrea): Listen intently to the story and identify something that stands out to you.
 Do not worry about why, do not seek understanding simply pay attention to the part of the story that is speaking to you.

 <Pause for quiet reflection>

-< With no explanation share with the group the word or phrase standing out to you>
+< With no explanation share with the group the word or phrase that stood out to you>

-Final Reading: Listening to the text the final time ask the Holy Spirit to speak to you.
+Final Reading (Matt): Listening to the text the final time ask the Holy Spirit to speak to you.
 Now is when you focus on understanding.
 Why is this particular part of the text speaking to you?
-What is the Spirit saying?
+What might the Spirit be inviting you to notice?
+What might God be saying to you in this story??

 <Pause for quiet reflection>